roman-milk/roman-milk.github.io/becoming-a-slut-husband-tony.md

+===

- ****** Becoming A Slut Husband: Tony (3) ****** byJust_Plain_Bob© The choices I had when it came to getting back at Marie were limited.
+The choices I had when it came to getting back at Marie were limited.
 She had two good looking female cousins, but Angelina was a lesbian and so I scratched her off the list.
 Fiona was just recently married and she was still a starry eyed, blushing bride so apart from using a date rape drug or getting her totally drunk and taking advantage of her she was a dead end.
 Besides, either of those two methods might bring things to light and that was the last thing I wanted.
 My revenge against Marie needed to be the same as my revenge against Tom.
 I needed to do it and be able to smile at her knowing that I had done it and that she didn't know.
 After all, isn't that what she was doing to me?

  Her mother was out.
 While Mrs. DeLuca had been a raving beauty in her younger days she had become your typical Italian-American grandmother, stout, bosomy and gray hair up in an unbecoming bun.
 That left only two possibilities - her sister Veronica and her sister Rosario.
 Rosario was married to a nice guy and I liked him well enough not to make him a cuckold.
 On the other hand, if I were to find out that Rosario was out slutting around all bets would be off.
 That left Ronnie.